akarimp/Oceanlyz/docs/2_Getting_Started.rst

 Required Parameters for Zero-Crossing Method
 --------------------------------------------

 Not all parameters mentioned in previous section are required for the zero-crossing method.
 If AnalysisMethod= 'zerocross'; then only following parameters are required.
-All other parameters, if defined, are ignored by Oceanlyz.
+All other parameters, if defined, are ignored by OCEANLYZ.

 .. code:: MATLAB